RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 **3. Retrieve an item against a particular publisher address**

-You have to pass these two arguments to the retrieveWithAddress function call:
+You have to pass these three arguments to the retrieveWithAddress function call:

 * Stream name: which you want to access
 * Publisher address: address of the data publisher you want to verify
+* Count: no of items you want to retrieve

 .. code-block:: python

-    retrieveWithAddress(stream, address)
+    retrieveWithAddress(stream, address, count)
-    key,data, txid = retrieveWithAddress(stream, address)
+    key, raw_data, txid = retrieveWithAddress(stream, address, count)

-    raw_data = binascii.unhexlify(data).decode('utf-8')         # convert hex data into raw data

-    print key       # prints key value of the data print data      # prints hex data
-    print txid      # prints transaction id of the data print raw_data  # prints raw data
+    print key       # prints key value of the data print txid      # prints transaction id of the data print raw_data  # prints raw data

-It will return the key value, hexdata, raw data and transaction id of the published item.
+It will return the key value, raw data and transaction id of the published item.

 **4. Retrieve an item against a particular key value**

-You have to pass these two arguments to the retrieveWithKey function call:
+You have to pass these three arguments to the retrieveWithKey function call:

 * Stream name: which you want to access
 * Key: key value of the published data you want to verify
+* Count: no of items you want to retrieve

 .. code-block:: python

-    retrieveWithKey(stream, key)
+    retrieveWithKey(stream, key, count)
-    publisher,data, txid = retrieveWithKey(stream, key)
+    publisher, raw_data, txid = retrieveWithKey(stream, key, count)

-    raw_data = binascii.unhexlify(data).decode('utf-8')         # convert hex data into raw data

-    print publisher     # prints publisher's address of the published data print data          # prints hex data
-    print txid          # prints transaction id of the data print raw_data      # prints raw data
+    print publisher     # prints publisher's address of the published data print txid          # prints transaction id of the data print raw_data      # prints raw data

-It will return the key value, hexdata, raw data and transaction id of the published item.
+It will return the key value, raw data and transaction id of the published item.

 **5. Verify an data item on a particular stream of RecordsKeeper Blockchain**